Łazanki: Polish Pasta With Cabbage And Mushrooms

 Why to Make Polish Łazanki Noodles

-- Celebrate Polish Traditions: Łazanki is a traditional dish enjoyed in Poland for generations.
-Making it allows you to connect with Polish culture and history.
+• Celebrate Polish Traditions: Łazanki is a traditional dish enjoyed in Poland for generations.
+Making it allows you to connect with Polish culture and history. Łazanki often shows up at Christmas Eve tables, tying it to deep food rituals and seasonal traditions.
+For more on those customs, dive into Slavic Winter Solstice Traditions, where pasta, cabbage, and community always take center stage.

 Ingredients for Łazanki

-- Sauerkraut: Optional.
-I ike to add it to my dish.
+4. Sauerkraut: Optional.
+I like to add it to my dish.
 You can use a mix of green cabbage and sauerkraut.

 How to Make Łazanki Noodles